Digital Nomad Life in Korea

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Korea is to use online resources such as websites and apps.
 Popular websites such as Goshiwon, Joonggonara, and Naver Real Estate are great places to start your search.
 Additionally, there are many apps such as Jikji, Naver Real Estate, and Naver Map that can help you find a place to live in Korea.
 You can also use social media platforms such as Facebook and Instagram to connect with people who may be able to help you find a place to live.
-Additionally, you can contact real estate agents who specialize in helping foreigners find a place to live in Korea," said one person in Korea.
+Additionally, you can contact real estate agents who specialize in helping foreigners find a place to live in Korea," remarked one member in Korea.

 What do I need to know before moving to Korea?